-With responsive search ads (RSA) and responsive display ads (RDA), we’ve already seen the ability of AI to optimise thoughtfully crafted assets into the best-performing combinations of creative.
+With responsive Search ads (RSA) and responsive display ads (RDA), we’ve already seen the ability of AI to optimise thoughtfully crafted assets into the best-performing combinations of creative.
 We know that AI can scale asset production to serve the most relevant version of an ad across channels via Performance Max, App, and Video action campaigns.
-Now, to get a pulse on how interdisciplinary creative teams are already exploring AI, we asked agency leads across three regions– including locally in Australia – how they use it.
+Now, to get a pulse on how interdisciplinary creative teams are already exploring AI, we asked agency leads across three regions how they use it.
 Here’s what they said.

 Novel use cases for AI tools

 1. Interactive ads from voice activation to audiovisual journeys

 During the 2019 holiday season, a team tasked with selling the Google Nest to Australian shoppers had a unique opportunity to let people test the product from the comfort of their own homes.